sakai-memoru/dialog/docs/index.md

 # Dialog on speaking in English and Japanese

 ## About
 This site should be for learning English .
-Can have a conversaiotn to speak on some situations.
+Can have a conversation to speak on some situations.

 ## Sitemap